'They were like gangsters': Neighbour of couple who 'tortured' intellectually disabled woman

 Sounds of the abuse may not have been evident to neighbours, as according to court documents, Ms Ee did not scream or shout during the assaults, but would instead control or muffle her pain.
 When she could not control her pain and shouted, she would be scolded by Tan.

-But when asked if he regretted not speaking up or probing further on the basis of his suspicions, Mr Lee nodded somberly.
+But when asked if he regretted not speaking up or probing further on the basis of his suspicions, Mr Lee nodded sombrely.

 “I’m quite sad now that I know all this happened to her,” he said.
 “She was just a young girl.